 I also publish my nature photographs and observations on a blog called The Phenologist.

 Among other things, I share recipes, wild herbs and plants I've found, contemplations and musings, watercolor paintings, hopes, seasonal nature tables, inspirational quotes, and memories.
-I also am open about sharing the journey of healing after having lost our first baby through miscarriage.

 This blog's title is borrowed from Samuel Taylor Coleridge's poem 'Frost at Midnight,' whose final lines read: